X

 If you are interested in a Habitat home build in your community, please contact us at executivedirector@habitatnwt.ca.

-Habitat for Humanity NWT’s Family Selection Committee reviews each application to ensure they meet the minimum eligibility criteria, and then brings forward recommendations to the Habitat for Humanity Board of Directors.
+HFHNT’s Family Selection Committee reviews each application to ensure they meet the minimum eligibility criteria, and then brings forward recommendations to the Habitat for Humanity Board of Directors.

 These recommendations are based on three criteria: 1)The applicant’s level of need.
-2)Their willingness to partner with Habitat and 3)Their ability to repay a mortgage through an affordable payment plan.
+2)Their willingness to partner with HFHNT and 3)Their ability to repay a mortgage through an affordable payment plan.
 Unfortunately, we receive many more applications than we have homes available and meeting the eligibility criteria is not a guarantee of becoming a homeowner.

 Part of the application process includes listing your sources of income.